Caine72/Aqara-T1M-Ceiling-Light/README.md

 These call the blueprint with 12 examples based on the presets in the Aqara Home app.
 Requires the above blueprint aqara_t1m_ring_segments_blueprint.yaml

-1. Replace YOUR_LIGHT_NAME with your light's friendly name from Zigbee2MQTT
+1. Replace YOUR_LIGHT_NAME with your light's entity name
 2. Add the scripts code to your scripts.yaml

 ### aqara_t1m_ring_segments_card.yaml